jaafit/civ-citizen/README.md

 **Trigger an event:**
 * Place a card face-up on top of the event pile, partially covering the event below.
 This card can come from your hand or from the draw pile.
-* Completely resolve the top card of the event pile.
+* Then place the bottom event card face-up on top of the demand pile.
+* Completely resolve this event.
 Events involving players are resolved in turn order, starting with the player to the left of the current player.
-* Then place the card face-up on top of the demand pile.

 **Start a business:**
 * Place a card from your hand face-down in front of you.